ericyu4real/TicTacToe/README.md

 # TicTacToe
-We design a new smart contract for ethereum in which end user is able to play tictactoe with another user in the network
+We design a new smart contract for Ethereum in which end user is able to play tictactoe with another user in the network